 If the print doesn’t pop off with the heat, softening the base layers of a print will at least make it easier to insert a flat blade or spatula under the print and pry it off the build plate.

-It may seem counterintuitive after reading the previous suggestion, but you can also encourage the removal of a model from your 3D printer by applying cold.
+It may seem counterintuitive after reading the previous suggestion, but you can also encourage the removal of a model from your 3D printer by exposing it to cold temperatures.
 The principle is effectively the same: cooling your print and print bed down will cause them to contract at different rates, which can break the bond between them.

 First, let your 3D print cool fully to room temperature—this is important because the contrast from hot to cold can be too much for some build surfaces, such as glass.
 Once they have cooled, remove the build plate with the print still attached and place it somewhere cold, such as your freezer or fridge.
 If it’s cold outside, you can place it outdoors for a few minutes.
 As the filament and build surface cool, the contraction of the materials should dislodge the 3D print, making it easy to remove by hand.